 Official Review by Steven Burke, Stadium Journey Regional Correspondent

-In the far west suburbs of Chicago sits Fifth Third Bank Ballpark home of the Kane County Cougars, Chicagoland’s only affiliated MiLB team.
+In the far west suburbs of Chicago sits Northwestern Medicine Field, home of the Kane County Cougars, Chicagoland’s only affiliated MiLB team.
 The Cougars began play in Geneva, Illinois in 1991 and just celebrated their 25th season in 2015.

 The Cougars have been on a bit of an affiliate carousel during their years of operation, having gone through the Baltimore Orioles, Florida Marlins, Oakland A’s, Chicago Cubs, and (beginning in 2015) the Arizona Diamondbacks.
 The Diamondbacks affiliation actually works well for the ballpark as all of the fixed chair back seats are a shade of red similar to the Diamondbacks’ color scheme, and reminiscent of Chase Field in Phoenix.

 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following: